 - Vertical pick-up and flight of payloads well over 20,000 kg (which is the maximum payload limit for the largest helicopters).

 100% aerostatic lift is essential for vertical lifting; being able to hover in un-moving air.
-During flight it may be useful to create some aerodynamic lift (as an HTA/LTA hybrid), but this usually requires additional items on the aircraft and that adds weight and maintenance and control issues.
-Generally speaking the cost is not worth the benefit.
+During flight it may be useful to create some aerodynamic lift (as an HTA/LTA hybrid), but this usually requires additional items on the aircraft and that adds weight and maintenance and control issues, all of which need engineering solutions, certification and maintenance.

 Do SkyLifters have pilots?

 Although many of SkyLifter’s aircraft will have two pilot positions, we are designing them to be operable by a single pilot.
-Some smaller types may be radio controlled or autonomous if desired.
+Some smaller types may be radio controlled from a ground station if desired.
 Flight clearances are similar to those of helicopter operations, because they fly in a similar manner.
 The flight deck is the circular room seen under the main pod module.
 This position gives the crew a 360-degree view of the surrounding airspace and ground operations.